 Other than in glycolysis, one of the enzymes of gluconeogenesis, the biotin- and ATP-dependent pyruvate carboxylase, is located inside the mitochondria.

 Its substrate—pyruvate—is transported into the mitochondrial matrix through a carrier and is converted to oxaloacetate.
-Now, there are two possible paths for the oxaloacetate:
+Now, there are 2 possible paths for the oxaloacetate:

 - Oxaloacetate is converted by a mitochondrial PEPCK and leaves the mitochondrion as phosphoenolpyruvate through an electroneutral transport.

-- Malate-aspartate shuttle: Oxaloacetate is reduced to malate by the mitochondrial malate dehydrogenase, resulting in 1 NADH.
+- Malate-aspartate shuttle: oxaloacetate is reduced to malate by the mitochondrial malate dehydrogenase, resulting in 1 NADH.
 The malate then enters the cytosol using an exchanger protein and is oxidized by the cytosolic malate dehydrogenase to oxaloacetate.
 This oxidizes NADH to NAD+.
-Therefore, it was also transported out of the mitochondrium and is now available for gluconeogenesis (consumed in step 5).
+Therefore, it is also transported out of the mitochondrion and is now available for gluconeogenesis (consumed in step 5).

 Energy Balance of Gluconeogenesis

-With pyruvate as a starting substance, the synthesis of 1 molecule of glucose consumes 4 ATP, 2 GTP and 2 NADPH+H+.
-Considering the entirety of the process, a direct reversal of glycolytic pathway would be more efficient.
-However, as mentioned above, three steps of glycolysis have to be bypassed since with regard to thermodynamics, the required amount of energy would be too great.
+With pyruvate as a starting substrate, the synthesis of 1 molecule of glucose consumes 4 ATP, 2 GTP, and 2 NADPH + H+.
+Considering the whole process, a direct reversal of the glycolytic pathway would be more efficient.
+However, as mentioned above, 3 steps in glycolysis have to be bypassed since, with regard to thermodynamics, the required amount of energy would be too great.

 With their circumvention, glucose synthesis becomes possible but is always endergonic.
 If this were not the case, the body could build and consume glucose in an endless cycle in order to produce energy.
-As it is, however, gluconeogenesis will only be used by the body when an insufficient glucose supply makes it absolutely necessary.
+However, gluconeogenesis will only be used by the body when an insufficient glucose supply makes it absolutely necessary.